Shawn5141/UW-CSE451-Operating-System-Lab/lab/lab2design.md

 The goal  of this lab is to add multiprocessing to xk.
 This will be done using classic UNIX system calls.
 This lab will also implement basic interprocess communication through pipes.

-//Notes
-Also, we need to write some description above following topics:
-How the	 different parts    of the design interact together.
-  - Major data structures.
-"Not done for each fn"
-  - Synchronization.
-"Not done for each fn"
-  - Major algorithms.
-"Not done for each fn"
-  - Major data structures.
-"Not done for each fn"

 ### Major Parts
   - Synchronization issues: Code from lab 1 should be modified to support